sakshipandey5/Mit-Scratch-Task/README.md

 ### 3. 🧍‍♂️ Multiple Sprites Support
 - ✅ Add multiple sprites: Users can create and control more than one sprite.
 - ✅ Animation per sprite: Each sprite can be animated independently using the motion and looks blocks.
+- ✅ Global **Play** button starts animation for all sprites

+### 4. 🦸 Hero Feature – Collision-Based Animation Swap

+- 🔄 **Partially implemented**
+  The collision detection between sprites is initiated, and logic to trigger animation changes upon collision is being integrated.

 ---
 ### 5. Link to Deployed App on vercel : https://mit-scratch-task-atoz-e4hkpt6am-sakshipandey5s-projects.vercel.app/